mslusarz/csv-nix-tools/README.md

 Although CSV is in the name of the project and this format is used for information storage, it's not **that** critical aspect of this project.

-What is more important is that it allows **safely** processing structured data using *NIX-like philosophy by employing pipes and tools with familiar names (such as grep and sort, see [examples](EXAMPLES.md)).
-"Safe" processing means that handling of special characters, like new lines, is effort-less - it just works, without bothering users with hacks like IFS.
+What is more important is that it allows **safe** processing of **structured** data using *NIX-like philosophy by employing pipes and tools with familiar names (such as grep, sort, etc, see [examples](EXAMPLES.md)).
+"Safe" processing means that the handling of special characters, like new lines, is effort-less - it just works, without bothering users with hacks like IFS.

 This project also solves the problem of combining data from multiple sources into a single stream (see the [tables tutorial]) and processing it in any way